-Trade Show Exhibit Display:
+Trade Show Exhibit Display

-3 Seconds to Make an Impact
+Three Seconds to Make an Impact

-To be effective, the visual impact of your trade show display must make a strong first impression and communicate your message in a matter of seconds.
-This small window of time is critical to attracting prospects to your booth and maximizing your sales opportunities.
+To be effective, the visual impact of your exhibit must make a strong first impression and communicate your message and benefits in a matter of seconds.

 Getting Started